 This holiday gained increased attention and recognition following the nationwide protests sparked by the killings of Black individuals such as George Floyd and Breonna Taylor.
 The summer of 2020 witnessed a renewed interest in Juneteenth, prompting President Biden to sign legislation making it a federal holiday.

-This informative infographic from Oyo Market provides a comprehensive overview of Juneteenth, delving into its rich history, exploring the symbols associated with the celebration, and offering insights on how to commemorate it.
+This informative infographic provides a comprehensive overview of Juneteenth, delving into its rich history, exploring the symbols associated with the celebration, and offering insights on how to commemorate it.
 By understanding the significance of Juneteenth, individuals can engage in meaningful conversations, promote racial equality, and honor the struggles and achievements of Black Americans throughout history.